shinwookim/website/teaching/CS0449-2241/index.md

 [GradeScope](https://www.gradescope.com/) is a tool designed to streamline and standardize assignment grading.
 You should create an account and link it to your Canvas classroom.{%sidenote "canvas-gs" "You can do this by clicking on the `GradeScope` link in Canvas' sidebar" %}.
 This is where you will submit all the work (electronically) for this course; you will find deadlines for assignments and grade on there as well.

 Often, an autograder will be provided on GradeScope which gives you access to (almost) instantaneous feedback.
 This means you are able to make changes to your code and improve your score if you do not do well the first (or the first few) time provided there is time left before the deadline{%sidenote "add-test" "NOTE.
 We reserve the right to add or modify any additional test cases *after* the deadline has passed." %}.

-As such, to best utilize this, you should start your projects and labs early!
 ![GradeScope Autograder Screenshot](https://cdn.gradescope.com/assets/help_center/programming-assignment-student-autograder-results-ececd41778a14c19354e3936708610dc2d67ae7c7da1937dc43f7d4cf5472e2f.png)

+As such, you should start your projects and labs early!

 <style>
   table tr td, table tr th{